-- You'll be automatically enrolled or will be invited to join. - You can join if you live and work in the UK.
-An overseas resident can join when allowed under UK law, by the Trustee, and when in the best interests of your employer. - If you're based outside of the UK we recommend that you check the implications with the regulatory authorities of the country you're located in before joining. - Contributions go straight into your pension pot each time you're paid. - You should review how your pension is doing from time to time and make changes when necessary. - When it's time to take your pension, it's your money, looked after by the Trustee, not ours and there are flexible ways you can access it.
+- You'll be automatically enrolled or will be invited to join. - You can only join if you're a permanent resident of the UK. - Contributions go straight into your pension pot each time you're paid. - You should review how your pension is doing from time to time and make changes when necessary. - When it's time to take your pension, it's your money, not ours, and there are flexible ways you can take it.